whisthq/windows-service/README.md

 This project is implemented in Visual C# and requires Visual Studio with the .NET Framework 4.7+ for building.
 To build the code, you simply need to open the `.sln` file in Visual Studio, and then click "Build" in the top bar (Build Tab, and then Build should be the first option).

 Once the executable is built, it needs to be installed via `installutil` (see below) to be run as a Windows Service.
 On a non-dev VM/container, another service installer needs to be used as installutil is part of the .NET Visual Studio framework, which we do not install on production VMs/containers.
 You can find the service installer used in production in the `fractalcomputers/setup-scripts` repository, it is called `sc.exe`.
-For developing the service, you should stick with `installutil` as it makes it easiest to install and uninstall frequently.
+For developing the service, you should stick with `installutil` as it makes it easier to install and uninstall frequently.

 ## Development